Basement Window Air Conditioning- What are the Options?

 Sore Throat from Air Conditioning: Causes, Symptoms, and Treatments

-Identifying Your Symptoms:
+Identifying Your Symptoms

 Symptom Dry Air from AC Mold Exposure